JanPanjan/ANS/notes/practical-notebook.md

 # Downloading data

-## Prefetch

 Sequencing data is obtained from the SRA database with the SRA Toolkit.
-It can be installed with `conda install -c bioconda sra-tools`.
+Install it with `conda install -c bioconda sra-tools`.

+**Prefetch** is used to obtain *runs* (sequence files in compressed SRA format).
+The `--output-file` flag is used to use a file with a list of accession numbers as input.
+The command creates a directory named after the given accession number, where the downloaded files reside.

 ```bash
 prefetch --option-file OurAcc.txt
 ```

-**Prefetch** is used to obtain *Runs* (sequence files in compressed SRA format).
-The `--output-file` flag is used to use a file with a list of accession numbers as input.
-The command creates a directory named after the given accession number, where the downloaded files reside.

 The prefetched runs can be converted into FastQ format using `fasterq-dump`, that takes the created directory as input: